cfarkas/SARS-CoV-2_illumina_analysis/README.md

 4) Number of threads were setted to 20 in Quick Start commands, but it can be increased/decreased.

+4) Provided sra lists can be processed in chunks of 1000 for better performance, each in a different folder.

 # Preeliminars:

 ### Installing bowtie2-aligner (for details, see: http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)